saadaouad/hugo-blog/content/post/allowing-access-to-all-disqus-resources.md

 weight: 10
 ---

-In this post we must see how we can allowing access to all Disqus resources when you have a `Content Security Policy` header in your web application.
+In this post we will see how we can allowing access to all Disqus resources when you have a `Content Security Policy` header in your web application.

 To have a secured web application, you have to add some HTTP headers with security policies, ref https://content-security-policy.com/.